-We assume in the following that the system is composed by two subsystems, $A$ and $B$, and the unitary evolution results from their interaction.
+In the following, we assume that the system is composed of two subsystems, $A$ and $B$, and that the unitary evolution results from their interaction.
 Let us start considering a local-dephasing process acting on both subsystems, defined by the CPTP map

-where $\left\{ P_{k}^{A}\right\}$ and $\left\{ \Pi_{k}^{B}\right\}$ are the eigenoperators of the reduced states $\rho^{A}$ and $\rho^{B}$, respectively, and $p\left(k,l\right)=\text{Tr}_{AB}\left[P_{k}^{A}\Pi_{l}^{B}\rho^{AB}\right]$.
-The resulting state of Eq. (\ref{eq:CPTP_map_dephasing}) is a classically-correlated quantum state~\cite{Bellomo2014}, which means that the local-dephasing process erases all the quantum correlations present in the state $\rho^{AB}$.
-Physically, local dephasing can be realized in two ways.
+where $\left\{ P_{k}^{A}\right\}$ and $\left\{ P_{k}^{B}\right\}$ are the eigenoperators of the reduced states $\rho^{A}$ and $\rho^{B}$, respectively, and $p\left(k,l\right)=\text{Tr}_{AB}\left[P_{k}^{A}P_{l}^{B}\rho^{AB}\right]$.
+The resulting state of Eq.~(\ref{eq:CPTP_map_dephasing}) is a classically-correlated quantum state~\cite{Bellomo2014}, which means that the local-dephasing process erases all the quantum correlations present in the state $\rho^{AB}$.
+Physically, local dephasing can be performed in two ways.
 Firstly, each subsystem $A$ and $B$ is independently subject to a decoherence process in their eigenbasis.
 Secondly, a non-selective projective measurement in the eigenbasis of $\rho^{A}$ and $\rho^{B}$ is jointly realized, the state in Eq. (\ref{eq:CPTP_map_dephasing}) being the resulting non-selective state.
 In the latter situation, $p\left(k,l\right)$ is a joint probability of obtaining outcomes $k$ and $l$ for the joint measurement.

 Generally, starting from a separable state of the systems $A$ and $B$, the forward process will create correlations between them, which are quantified by the mutual information $I\left(\rho^{AB}\right)=D\left(\rho^{AB}||\rho^{A}\otimes\rho^{B}\right)$.
-When the local-dephasing evolution $\mathcal{E}_{\text{deph}}$ is considered as the irreversible intermediate process within the TPM scheme, its resulting entropy production is
+When the local-dephasing evolution $\mathcal{E}_{\deph}$ is considered as the irreversible intermediate process within the TPM scheme, its resulting entropy production is

-The last term corresponds to the so-called relative entropy of coherence~\cite{Baumgratz2014}, which is a measure of the quantum correlations present in the state $\rho_{\tau}^{AB}$~\cite{Luo2008}.
+The last expression corresponds to the so-called relative entropy of coherence~\cite{Baumgratz2014}, which is a measure of the quantum correlations present in the state $\rho_{\tau}^{AB}$~\cite{Luo2008}.
 Alternatively, we can write